-David G. Michael is an attorney at the Lipson Neilson law firm’s Bloomfield Hills, Michigan office.
-He practices law in many different areas including commercial litigation, real estate transactions, and commercial leasing.
+David G. Michael practices law in many different areas including commercial litigation, real estate law and litigation, real estate transactions, commercial leasing, and urban revitalization law.
 He also works with landlord-tenant and condominium law and litigation.

 David is contributor to Development Magazine, a publication of the Commercial Real Estate Development Association (NAIOP).